Portfolio Preparation: Drawing for High School Students 01

 The portfolio is the single most important component of an art school application, and colleges across the nation are stepping up their requirements for admission.
 Most require several observational drawings, or drawings made from what we see, rather than from our imagination or a photograph.
 This studio drawing class is designed to help motivated visual arts students develop exemplary observational drawings for their portfolios.

 Students will work with still life, landscape, interior, and figurative subject matter as they explore the fundamentals of a good drawing: Composition; structure; value; line; and expression.
-Studio instruction will be supplemented by art history discussions, visiting artist and MCAD Admissions staff presentations, and regular homework assignments. / Professional nude models will be used in this class. / Both this June class (Portfolio Preparation 01) and the July class (Portfolio Preparation 02) are the same class.
-Choose the section that best fits your schedule.
+Studio instruction will be supplemented by art history discussions, visiting artist and MCAD Admissions staff presentations, and regular homework assignments. / Professional nude models will be used in this class. / Both sections 01 and 02 are the same; choose the section that best fits your schedule.

-/ Register for more than one class at a time and receive $25 off each additional class (same day registrations only).
+/ Register for more than one class at a time and receive $25 off each additional class (same-day, same-family registrations only).

 Contact MCAD Continuing Education at firstname.lastname@example.org or call 612.874.3765.